deNBI/cloud-user-docs/wiki/Tutorials/File Transfer Methods/index.md

 Rsync is installed by default on most Linux systems.

 #### Usage
-Rsync has to be installed on the local and the remote machines in order to work.
-To copy the content of a local directory to a remote directory via Rsync using SSH use this command:
+Rsync has to be installed on the local and the remote machine in order to work.
+To avoid confusion all commands are entered on the local machine.
+To copy the content of a local directory to a remote directory in the de.NBI Cloud via Rsync using SSH use this command:

 ```
-rsync -avu --progress --port=<port> -e "ssh -i mykeyfile" /local/dir1/ <user>@<IP>:/remote/dir2/
+rsync -avu --progress -e "ssh -i mykeyfile -p <port>" /local/dir1/ <user>@<IP>:/remote/dir2/
 ```

 The trailing slash (``/``) at the end of ``dir1`` tells Rsync to copy the content of ``dir1`` to ``dir2`` without creating ``dir1`` inside of ``dir2``.
 In case you want to create ``dir1`` with all its content inside ``dir2`` remove the trailing slash behind ``dir1`` (so it will look like this: ``/local/dir1``).